rotto32/hrext07-my-cruddy-app/README.md

 - [ ] Need to fix bug where new users aren't being added to the page except on re-load
 - [x] Need to fix bug where re-loading the page doesn't keep the most recent profile as the current user
 - [x] Bug where re-adding restaurant after deleting adds it twice
-- [ ] On reload the page is no longer adding a user from local storage to the 'your profile' section
+- [x] On reload the page is no longer adding a user from local storage to the 'your profile' section
+- [ ] Favorites doesn't work if restaurant name has punctuation

 ---Appearance---
 - [x] Update the jumbotron with icons